Changissnz/selfinterest/README.md

 metaphysical decision structures.
 The continuity of cultures and perspectives to continue on past the individual human beings' death is quite evident, more so than the official name of any previous empire that reigned for some hundred of years in some region of the planet.
-The fact that there are always less novelties than anti-novelties is the effect in the physical constructs that certain human beings labored for, and this fact itself hides the nuances of the forms from the same artificial axiom practically diverged into specific spatiotemporal settings.
+The fact that there are always less novelties than anti-novelties is the effect from the physical constructs that certain human beings labored for, and this fact itself hides the nuances of the forms from the same artificial axiom practically diverged into specific spatiotemporal settings.
 Societies steadfast on maintaining norms are ones that directly intend for their